declanshanaghy/dollar-game/apps/frontend/public/buy-me-coffee-features.md

 ### 1. Buy Me a Coffee Button

-The official Buy Me a Coffee button has been added to the top right corner of the game interface.
+The official Buy Me a Coffee button has been added as a floating element in the bottom right corner of the game interface.
 This button:
 - Uses the official Buy Me a Coffee button image from buymeacoffee.com
 - Links to https://buymeacoffee.com/firemandecko
 - Has hover effects that match the buymeacoffee.com style
 - Is responsive and properly positioned on all screen sizes
+- Features special animations when the game is won

 ### 2. Buy Me a Coffee Header